 What is sarcoidosis?

 Sarcoidosis is a condition in which inflammatory cells produce nodules called granulomas in multiple organs.
 Granulomas can develop anywhere in the body, but they commonly affect the lungs, skin, lymph nodes, and eyes.
-Granulomas change the structure of the tissues around them and, in sufficient numbers, they can cause damage, inflammation and symptoms and may interfere with normal functions.
+Granulomas change the structure of the tissues around them and, in sufficient numbers, can cause inflammation, damage, and symptoms related to that tissue.

 The cause of sarcoidosis is not known.
-The condition is thought to be associated with both a genetic predisposition and the immune system's reaction to an environmental trigger – such as exposure to a virus, bacteria, allergen, dust, or chemical.
-Anyone can develop sarcoidosis, but it most frequently occurs in women of African or Northern European descent who are 20 to 50 years of age.
+The condition is thought to be associated with both a genetic predisposition and the immune system's reaction to an environmental trigger, such as exposure to a virus, bacteria, allergen, or chemical.
+Anyone can develop sarcoidosis, but it most frequently occurs in adults of African or Northern European descent who are 20 to 40 years of age.
+African Americans are the most affected group in the U.S. The Foundation for Sarcoidosis Research states that nearly 2% of the African American population may be affected.
+Research also suggests a higher rate of disease for women.

 Sarcoidosis varies in severity.
-A person may have the disease without knowing it as mild cases cause no, few, or nonspecific symptoms.
-It can cause acute illness, resolve on its own within a few years (remission), recur, or continue as a chronic condition.
+A person may have the disease without knowing it since mild cases cause few, if any, symptoms and the symptoms may be nonspecific.
+It can present as an acute illness that resolves on its own within a few years (remission) and may or may not recur.
+Sarcoidosis can also be a chronic disease that continues over time.
 According to the National Heart Lung and Blood Institute, more than half of those affected will go into remission within 3 years of diagnosis, and two-thirds will be in remission within 10 years.

 Most people with sarcoidosis will not experience long-term health effects, but about one-third will have some degree of organ damage.
 Sarcoidosis can cause blindness in rare cases and can sometimes be fatal, primarily in those with severe lung or heart involvement.